The compelling aspect when reading supernatural plots is that odd things happen within a context of ordinary, natural life.

 If the whole world is ghostly, there is nothing scary or unsettling about the appearance of another ghost.
 But if the world seems its predictable, even boring self and then the unnatural event occurs, that can put a chill up the spine of the reader.

 This isn’t a genre I normally write, but I do take a lot of interest in uncanny coincidences.
-I decided to write about one. the result was A Ghostly Assignment.
+I decided to write about one.
+The result was A Ghostly Assignment.
+Interested?

 I don’t usually write about mainstream characters.
 I like the quirky, unpredictable ones. they’re fun to write and create dialogue for.
-But I’ve given this story two perfectly straightforward students who encounter the unexpected and have to deal with it.
+But I’ve given this story two perfectly straightforward students who encounter the unexpected and have to deal with the supernatural.

 There’s a glance at history, too, and my surprising coincidence had to come in.
 Witchcraft became a capital offence in Britain in 1563 although denounced as heresy by Pope Innocent VIII in 1484, after which some 200,000 witches were tortured, burnt or hanged in Western Europe.
 Most supposed witches were usually old women, and invariably poor…but not always.
 When disasters occurred, there was no scientific body to explain infections, illnesses, failure of crops, wild weather.
 Another imaginative explanation had to be found by sufferers: Who is causing this? and if you were a stranger, outcast or different in any way, your luck might be out.